iwarra/vue-system/README.md

-User system developed with Vue3 and Vite.
+User dashboard developed with Vue3 and styled with CSS.
 State managed with Pinia.